Mini Garden Decorating: Miniaturizing Martha

 Beads for Balls

 The only color of bead I had a lot of, and in different sizes, was gold – so gold it was!
 Simple plastic gold beads from jewelry strings and garlands found a dollar stores or garage sales.
 Make sure they are loose beads, not permanently strung.
-The teenie-tiny beads are micro beads and, funnily enough, Martha has a handy pack for you right here.
+The teenie-tiny beads are micro beads and, funnily enough, Martha has her own brand too.

 For each project, I coated the form with Aileen’s Tacky Glue and then dipped it into a bowl of the medium-sized beads.
 I filled in the gaps with the bigger beads one at a time, then poured the micro-beads on top, gently – very gently – push them into the cracks where there was glue showing.
 Don’t fuss with it too much after this step and let dry.